 A stock market correction is when the market falls 10% from its 52-week high.
 This may sound like a bad thing, but wise investors welcome it.
-A pullback allows the market to consolidate before going toward higher highs.
+The pullback in prices allows the market to consolidate before going toward higher highs.
 Each of the bull markets in the last 40 years has had a correction.
 It's a natural part of the market cycle.
 Corrections can occur in any asset class.

 A correction is caused by an event that creates panicked selling.
 It can be a gut-wrenching time.
 Many beginning investors will feel like joining the mad dash to the exits.
 That's exactly the wrong thing to do.
 Why?
 The stock market makes up the losses in three months or so.
 If you sell during the correction, you will probably not buy in time to make up for your losses.

 Corrections are inevitable.
 When the stock market is going up, investors want to get in on the potential profits.
 It leads to irrational exuberance.
 That makes stock prices go well above their underlying value.
 A correction happens when prices return to a sensible level.

 Correction Versus Crash

 How does a stock market crash can cause a recession?
 Stocks are shares of ownership in a company, and the stock market reflects investors' confidence in the future earnings of those corporations, making the stock market an indicator of economic health.
 A crash signals a massive loss of confidence in the economy.
 Plummeting stock values reduce investors' wealth.
 A stock market crash may frighten consumers into buying less.
 Consumer products are the largest component of gross domestic product, as they comprise almost 70% of the economy.

 Firms that don't produce will eventually lay off workers to stay solvent.
 As workers are laid off, they spend less, and a drop in demand means less revenue, leading to more layoffs.